| _How to apply for a tourist visa? Traveling in China requires a tourism visa (L).

 or download one by visiting the website of Chinese embassies

+in the foreign countries.
 After fully and accurately completed your application,

 you submit it to the nearest Chinese consulate and embassies,